juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 A request, in this context, is the message you send to the web server.
 It contains the data or parameters about what you want the server to do, be it updating a leaderboard, downloading an image, or something else.

 There are several types of HTTP requests that you can create.
-Each type has a different meaning to the server as well how you define the parameters.
+Each type has a different meaning to the server and how you define the parameters.
 The following types of HTTP requests are supported in helping you pack your objects into custom requests:

 * `GET`: a request type to retrieve information or download larger pieces of data.
 * `POST`: a request type to send structured/complex data such as a filled in form by the user.